 Automatic Course Shell Creation

 The instructor information, listed in Peoplesoft, must be current in order for the Course Shell to be created accurately.
 If the instructor information in Peoplesoft for the course is listed as Staff, the Canvas Shell will not be assigned to you.
 If the courses are not accessible to you from Canvas and the instructor of record is Staff, you will have to contact your department.
 Your Department Scheduler will notify the University Scheduling Office, which will update Peoplesoft.
-The Peoplesoft data is sent to Canvas M-F about 7:15 am, so it could take up to 24 hours (M-F) before you will have access to the Canvas Shell.
+The Peoplesoft data is sent to Canvas M-F, twice a day 8am and 4pm, so it could take up to 16 hours (M-F) before you will have access to the Canvas Shell.

 You can check the Class Search to see who is assigned Instructor or Record for the course - if "instructor" is listed as Staff, then you need to do the above.

 If you are team teaching a course, the first instructor listed in Peoplesoft will be assigned to the Canvas course and will need to add and change the role of the other co-instructor(s).

 The content added into the courses by the instructor of record (and others the instructor has added with the same role), remains that instructor's intellectual property.
 If the instructor would like to provide access to their own intellectual property in Canvas, the instructor can "Enroll Users" into their course or fill out the online Request Access form.
 Due to the nature of the course intellectual property, we are unable to provide access to course content without the written permission of the owner (instructor of record).
 To learn more, please see the Cal Poly Intellectual Property Policy.

 On the first day of registration, enrolled students will be added into the Canvas Course Shells.
 The enrollment data in your Canvas Shells will be updated M-F at 5am to keep up with add/drop, name changes, etc.